N-Wouda/Urban-Waste-Collection/README.md

 The following programs are currently available:

-- `distance`, the distance and duration matrix calculation script.
-  This relies on OSRM; see the `osrm/` directory for details.
 - `ingest`, the ingestion script.
   This script ingests raw data files into an SQL database.
+- `matrix`, the distance and duration matrix calculation script.
+  This relies on OSRM; see the `osrm/` directory for details.
 - `simulate`, the simulation runscript.
   This script runs a single simulation using a given collection strategy.
 - `analyze`, the analysis script.